For youth in grades 7-12

 Ladies of the Light is our small group for Sr. High girls (grades 9-12) focused on service, self-reflection, and fellowship.
 We typically meet once per month to enjoy a meal and program or project together.
 This group is shepherded by a strong group of women passionate about serving as mentors to our high school girls.

 Our diocesan youth ministry program is designed to enhance the faith formation of our youth by broadening their spiritual development through a variety of youth events, including weekend retreats throughout the program year and opportunities for camp and service learning during the summer.
 Through peer ministry, our youth serve as the face of Jesus for each other, live into servant ministry, strengthen their faith, build Christ-centered relationships, and become empowered in leadership of our Church.

 It is important that our young people develop an attitude of service from a young age.
 Through service, our young people learn that there is a world out there bigger than what happens in middle or high school.
 They learn that there are people in need everywhere – in our community and worldwide.
 Perhaps most importantly, they learn who their neighbors are, and how to love their neighbors as themselves, as Christ commanded.
-Our youth participate in a number of outreach activities each year, including packing meals at the Baskets of Kindness Thanksgiving project, sending Valentine cards to members of our parish, volunteering at the Sawyerville Christmas Party, and working over the summer with organizations such as NOLA Tree Project and the Community Food Bank of Central Alabama.
+Our youth participate in a number of outreach activities each year, including packing meals for Rise Against Hunger, volunteering at the Sawyerville Christmas Party, and working over the summer with organizations such as NOLA Tree Project and the Community Food Bank of Central Alabama.